zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 my <i>Lazy Image Upscaler</i>.
 To be able to test more than the given four models from xinntao I searched and collected other ERSGAN models and tried them out, most of the time without success.
-One model in use by the web user interface <i>AUTOMATIC1111</i> [5] was also working.
+One model in use by the web user interface <i>AUTOMATIC1111</i> [5] was working out of the box.
 The usage of other models from other sources failed for the time being.</p>

 <p align="justify">I will use the ERSGAN method (and the RealERSGAN) in
 his given form from xinntao independend from other software tools.
 The